python-attrs/attrs/docs/why.rst

 Why would you want to write ``customer[2]`` instead of ``customer.first_name``?

 Don't get me started when you add nesting.
-If you've never ran into mysterious tuples you had no idea what the hell they meant while debugging, you're much smarter then yours truly.
+If you've never run into mysterious tuples you had no idea what the hell they meant while debugging, you're much smarter than yours truly.

 Using proper classes with names and types makes program code much more readable and comprehensible_.
 Especially when trying to grok a new piece of software or returning to old code after several months.